Catherine Guillouard

-Catherine Guillouard (born January 23, 1965 in Cannes) is a French businesswoman.

-She has been the chairwoman and chief executive officer of RATP from August 2017 to 30 September 2022.
+Catherine Guillouard (born 23 January 1965 in Cannes) is a French businesswoman.
+She was the chairwoman and chief executive officer of RATP from August 2017 to 30 September 2022.

-Educational background
+Early life and education

 After having finishing her secondary studies in Cannes and a ski diploma (she holds a national diploma as a ski instructor)., Catherine Guillouard obtained a law degree from Sophia Antipolis University in Nice.
-She then went on to receive a master's degree in Political Science from Panthéon-Assas University in 1986.
+She then went on to receive a master's degree in political science from Panthéon-Assas University in 1986.
 She also holds a diploma from the Paris Institute of Political Studies (Public Service section), is a 1993 graduate of the École nationale d'administration (Léon-Gambetta class) and has a master's degree in European law from Panthéon-Sorbonne University.

 Career

 Upon completion of her studies at the École nationale d'administration in 1993, Catherine Guillouard began her career at the Ministry for the Economy in the French Treasury, initially working for the department in charge of the Africa-CFA zone and later in the Banking Affairs Department.
-She joined Air France four years later where she remained for 10 years (1997-2007), working in a diverse range of positions, from finance to human resources, operations and the management of transformation projects.
+She joined Air France four years later where she remained for 10 years (1997–2007), working in a diverse range of positions, from finance to human resources, operations and the management of transformation projects.